Insoles or Anti-Fatigue Mats?

 100 x $40 per pair of insoles: $4,000

 Insoles are designed to last 3-6 months.
 Higher-quality insoles can last up to 2 years depending on use.
-For workers who stand on hard surfaces for at least 6 hours a day, podiatrists recommend replacing insoles every 4 months or roughly 650-700 working hours.
-If the $40 insoles were replaced every 4 months:
+For workers who stand on hard surfaces for ~6 hours a day, podiatrists recommend replacing insoles every 4 months or roughly 650-700 working hours.

 Yearly cost for insoles: $12,000

-For this example, let's say the distribution center needs 10 4 ft. by 20 ft. anti-fatigue mats (800 total square feet) to accommodate all 100 employees.
+For this example, the distribution needs 10 4 ft. by 20 ft. anti-fatigue mats (800 total square feet) to accommodate all 100 employees.
 One 4 ft. by 20 ft. mat costs about $1200.
-The mat comes with a 2-year full replacement warranty protecting against curling, sinking, flattening and delamination; if any of these issues were to happen, the mat would be replaced free of charge.

 The 100-1 Series has a life expectancy of 3-8 years (5 years on average) in heavy industrial settings and, unlike insoles, the 100% nitrile cushion never compresses.
 The mat is impervious to liquids and chemicals, and can be cleaned regularly to extend its useful life without fear of the material breaking down.